majuss/ecoevolpara/latest/docs/source/Debian.rst

 Debian
 ******

 Debian is a common and completely free Linux distribution.
-It is released in 3 release-branches.
-Stable, stretch and experimental.
-We are using the stretch release, since debian-stable is very conservtive and updates getting rolled out pretty slow.
+It is released in 3 release-branches. *Stable*, *stretch* and *experimental*.
+We are using the *stretch* release, since debian-stable is very conservtive and updates getting rolled out pretty slow.

 Administrator / Root privileges
 ===============================